Deployment on AWS

 606: resource "helm_release" "qrvey" {

-Then add the --refresh-helm flag after the apply command:
+To resolve the issue, add the --refresh-helm flag after the apply command:

 docker run --platform=linux/amd64 -v $(pwd)/config.json:/app/qrvey/config.json -it --rm qrvey.azurecr.io/qrvey-terraform-aws:${qrvey_version} apply --refresh-helm

-Note: This flag should be used only in these cases, as it triggers an aggressive upgrade process in which Qrvey containers are forcefully recreated.
+Caution: This flag should be used only in these cases, as it triggers an aggressive upgrade process in which Qrvey containers are forcefully recreated.

 To enable Spot Instances, run the following AWS CLI command: